canada-ca/tracker/scanners/README.md

 ## Watching events

-You can subscript to all the events for debugging purposes with `nats sub "domains.>"`
+You can subscribe to all the events for debugging purposes with `nats sub "domains.>"`